michikrug/PokeAlarm/docs/configuration/events/monster-events.rst

-costume             Costume of the monster. costume_or_empty    Costume of the monster, or an empty string if unknown. costume_id          Costume ID of the monster. costume_id_3        Costume ID of the monster, formatted to there digits. gender              Gender of the monster, represented as a single character. height              Height of the monster. height_0            Height of the monster, rounded to the nearest integer.
+costume             Costume of the monster. costume_or_empty    Costume of the monster, or an empty string if unknown. costume_id          Costume ID of the monster. costume_id_2        Costume ID of the monster, padded to 2 digits. costume_id_3        Costume ID of the monster, padded to 3 digits. gender              Gender of the monster, represented as a single character. height              Height of the monster. height_0            Height of the monster, rounded to the nearest integer.